 You've got your fake protesters, and then on top of that, there might be some fakes pretending to be the fakes.

-Yeah, if you ever wanted a stronger indication that we've entered the golden age, this is it.
+If you ever wanted a stronger indication that we've entered the golden age, this is it.

 Can you imagine anything better than waking up and your biggest problem is that Democrats think they're fighting an imaginary king and that all their protesters are fake?

-But if you take health care off the table, and maybe you shouldn't, but everything else looks like it's sort of getting handled as best it can.
+But if you take healthcare off the table, and maybe you shouldn't, but everything else looks like it's sort of getting handled as best it can.

-You know, even the war in Ukraine, it's not over, but obviously we're putting the the right kind of attention on it.
+You know, even the war in Ukraine, it's not over, but obviously we're putting the right kind of attention on it.

-So it's like everything's being handled except health care.
+So it's like everything's being handled except healthcare.

 That's it.